Il Postino: The Postman: Reception

 The film was very well received.
-Rotten Tomatoes reports that 94% of the critics liked the film, based on 32 reviews; the website's critic consensus says, "Il Postino movingly explores themes of love and friendship through sensitively depicted – and beautifully acted – relationships in 1950s Italy."
+Rotten Tomatoes reports that 94% of the critics liked the film, based on 35 reviews; the website's critic consensus says, "Il Postino movingly explores themes of love and friendship through sensitively depicted – and beautifully acted – relationships in 1950s Italy."
 It received a score of 81 on Metacritic, indicating "Universal Acclaim", based on 13 critic reviews.

 In Italy, the film grossed over $8 million.
 The film was the second-highest-grossing non-English-language film in the UK for 1995 (behind La Reine Margot), with a gross of £534,673.
 It also grossed almost $1 million each in Germany and Spain.
 In the United States and Canada, the film surpassed Like Water for Chocolate as the highest-grossing non-English-language film of all time, with a gross of $21,848,932.
 Worldwide, it grossed in excess of $33 million.

 Accolades

 Academy Awards

-At the 68th Academy Awards (1995), Il Postino: The Postman received five nominations and one Academy Award.